marquitos0119/quantum-music/README.md

 ## Publish to Test PyPI
 When our Python package is uploaded to Test PyPI, the package can be used locally or in Quantum Lab.
 First you need an [account on Test PyPI](https://test.pypi.org/account/register/ ) then create an [API token](https://test.pypi.org/manage/account/#api-tokens).
 You should also setup your PyPI credentials (`.pypirc` file) locally to automatically use your token.
 See [How can I use API tokens to authenticate with PyPI?](https://test.pypi.org/help/#apitoken).

+The official documentation for packaging Python projects can be viewed at https://packaging.python.org/tutorials/packaging-projects/.

 1. Update the version number in `setup.cfg` (use [semantic versioning](https://semver.org/)):
 ```
 [metadata]